ankitalodha05/-Deploy-a-Python-Flask-App-to-AWS-EKS-using-CI-CD/README.md

 This script installs Java 17 (required by Jenkins), and Jenkins itself, and ensures that the Jenkins service starts on boot.

+---

-tools Installation
+### Devops tools Installation

 A Jenkins server was provisioned on an Ubuntu EC2 instance.
 After launching the instance, we uploaded and executed a shell script named install_dev_tools.sh.
 This script installs all required tools and dependencies for Jenkins-based DevOps automation.

-### Devops Tools installed by the script:
+Tools installed by the script:

 Docker